 Music and Drama were key parts of the curriculum at Ovingdean Hall School.
-The Foundation has funded a number of projects in this area:
+The Foundation has funded a number of projects in this area.

-During 2013/14, deaf children from the Bristol area took part in two percussion-based music workshops organised by Bristol Ensemble: Hearing Beethoven was based on the life and work of the deafened composer, while Reich On! was built around the music of Steve Reich.
+Deaf children from the Bristol area took part in two percussion-based music workshops organised by Bristol Ensemble: Hearing Beethoven was based on the life and work of the deafened composer, while Reich On! was built around the music of Steve Reich.
 Over the course of the workshops, children used a variety of instruments, and composed and performed their own work.
 Their music was showcased at Bristol’s Colston Hall, an event attended by Dame Evelyn Glennie, a musician who is herself deaf.
 ‘Music enriches life,’ she said.
 ‘These children are proving that music is for the inclusion of everyone.’

 ‘It changes my feeling that music is really for hearing people,’ reported one student.
 ‘I know deaf people can do this.’
 Another student added that, ‘The workshops made me feel excited and happy and LOUD.’

 We funded three year’s worth of music lessons at Hamilton Lodge School and College.
 ‘Thanks to the seed funding we received from OHF for a partnership with a local youth club to provide music lessons, music has become part of everyday life here,’ said the Head of Development at the Brighton-based school for deaf children.